Leafwise fixed points for $C^0$-small Hamiltonian flows: Proof of Theorem

-Since $y(1)$ lies in the isotropic leaf of $x$, it follows that $x$ is a leafwise fixed point for $\phi$.
-This proves Lemma \ref{le:wt x}. \end{proof} We are now ready for the proof of the main result. \begin{proof}[Proof of Theorem \ref{thm:leafwise}] We choose a submanifold $\wt M$ as in Lemma \ref{le:wt M}.
+hence the statement holds.
+The general situation can be reduced to this case. \end{rmk} We are now ready for the proof of the main result. \begin{proof}[Proof of Theorem \ref{thm:leafwise}] We choose a submanifold $\wt M$ as in Lemma \ref{le:wt M}.
 Shrinking $\wt M$ if necessary, by Weinstein's neighbourhood theorem we may assume \Wlog that there exists a symplectomorphism between $\wt M$ and an open neighbourhood of the zero section in $T^*\wt N$, that is the identity on $\wt N$.

-In order to construct the desired $C^0$-neighbourhood of the inclusion $N\to M$, we need control over the ``isotropic part'' of the lifted Hamiltonian flow on $\wt M$.
-For this the idea is to work with local coordinates on $M\x N$, in which this part disappears.
-(It will in fact suffice to choose coordinates on $N$, but not on $M$.)
-The following claim will imply that our coordinates are well-defined.
+In order to construct the desired $C^0$-neighbourhood of the inclusion $N\to M$, we need to ensure that the lifted Hamiltonian flow $\phi_{\wt H}^t$ is defined on the subset $\wt N$ of $\wt M$.
+For this we need to control $d\pr_2X_{\wt H_t}$, where $\pr_2:\wt M\sub M\x N\to N$ denotes the projection.
+By Lemma \ref{le:d pr 1} $d\pr_2X_{\wt H_t}$ lies in the isotropic distribution.
+Using foliation charts, we obtain local charts for $\wt M$ in which this ``isotropic part'' of the lifted Hamiltonian vector field disappears.
+(See (\ref{eq:d wt phi}) in the proof of Claim \ref{claim:phi wt H} below.)
+This will make the lifted Hamiltonian flow well-defined on $\wt N$.